Irtaza2009/adobe-wakatime/README.md

 Adobe Wakatime brings [Wakatime](https://wakatime.com/)'s time-tracking functionality to Adobe products.

-It works by using Adobe's CEP API to get details like the application name, version, operating system, and machine info.
+It works by using Adobe's CEP API to retrieve details like the application name, version, operating system, and machine info.
 The plugin detects activity by monitoring changes to the active project file every 30 seconds and sending a heartbeat if any change is detected!

 **Currently supported features:**